[ Printer Friendly Version ] [ Report Abuse ]

 He leaned his head forward, eyes closed and mouth slightly open, but Gwen slipped out of his arms and ran out from under the shelter.
 She heard his growl as he ran after her, catching up almost immediately.

-Needless to say, they didn’t make it home for another hour.
+They didn’t make it home for another hour.

 Gwen sat at her desk, almost feeling his touch as her memories took over.
 She touched her lips lightly with her fingers, aching for the feel of him.
 That was the Sirius she knew.
 Their first kiss had been unforgettable, but Gwen had a feeling that Sirius had forgotten what he meant to her.
 Or maybe she hadn’t told him enough, or in the right way.
-Her fingers fiddled with the pendant hanging just below her neck as she walked back over to sit at her desk.
+Her fingers fiddled with her necklace as she walked back over to sit at her desk.
 She sighed deeply, putting her head in her hands again.
 It was becoming a rather common posture for her.
 She squeezed her eyes shut as she flipped through her brain, trying to come up with a way to handle everything.
 But she came up empty.
 Life would be so much easier if she just didn’t care.

 “Severus,” she said, her eyes wide in surprise as she took in his appearance.